 Plenty of practice

-60 little drills, 27 fully-elaborated examples, 20 exercises with solutions, 5 online quizzes and quick reference.
+The manual contains 60 little drills, 27 fully-elaborated examples, 20 exercises with solutions, 5 online quizzes and a quick reference.

 What is Range-v3?

 The C++ Range-v3 library, authored by Eric Niebler and Casey Carter, is the predecessor of C++20 Ranges.
 The library brings C++ to a whole new level, introducing a simpler algorithmic API, composition and on-demand evaluation.
-This will allow for code that is easier to reason about, test and parallelize.
+This will allow you to write code that is easier to reason about, test and parallelize.

 What is inside this book?